 As set forth herein, the Inspire will never operate at higher than 400 feet AGL.
-It will, however, be operated to avoid congested or populated areas that are depicted in yellow on VFR sectional charts.

 Because aerial survey work must be accomplished at relatively low altitudes and at altitudes less than 500 feet AGL, an exemption from Section 91.119(c) is needed.

 The equivalent level of safety will be achieved given the size, weight, speed, and material with which the Inspire is built.
 Also, no flight will be taken without the permission of the land owner or those who control the land.
 Because of the advance notice to the landowner, all affected individuals will be aware of the survey flights.
 Compared to aerial survey operations conducted with aircraft or rotorcraft weighing far more than 7 lbs. and carrying flammable fuel, any risk associated with these operations will be far less than those currently allowed with conventional aircraft operating at or below 500 feet AGL.
-Indeed, the low-altitude operations of the UAS will maintain separation between these small-UAS operations and the operations of conventional aircraft that must comply with Section 91.119.
+Indeed, the low-altitude operations of the UAS will maintain separation between these small- UAS operations and the operations of conventional aircraft that must comply with Section 91.119.

-14 C.F.R. § 91.151(a): Fuel Requirements for Flight in VFR Conditions

-This regulation prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed -(1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."

-The Inspire batteries provide approximately 50 minutes of powered flight.
+14 C.F.R. § 91.151(a): Fuel Requirements for Flight in VFR Conditions This regulation prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed -(1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."
+The Inspire batteries provide approximately 20 minutes of powered flight.
 Without an exemption from § 14 CFR 91.151, the UAS's flights would be limited to approximately 20 minutes in length.
 Given the limitations on its proposed operations and the location of those proposed operations, a longer time frame for flight in daylight VFR conditions is reasonable.

-ESP believes that an exemption from 14 CFR § 91.151(a) is safe and within the scope of a prior exemption.
+Exclusive Aerial, LLC believes that an exemption from 14 CFR § 91.151(a) is safe and within the scope of a prior exemption.
 See Exemption 10673 (allowing Lockheed Martin Corporation to operate without compliance with 91.151(a)).
 Operating the small UAS, without 30 minutes of reserve fuel does not engender the type of risks that Section 91.151(a) was meant to prevent given the size and speed at which the UAS operates.
 The fact that it carries no pilot, passenger, or cargo also enhances its safety.
-Additionally, limiting Inspire flights to 20 minutes would greatly reduce their utility.
-In the unlikely event that the Inspire should run out of fuel, it would simply land.
+In the unlikely event that the Inspire1 should run out of fuel, it would simply land.
 Given its weight and construction material, the risks are less than contemplated by the current regulation.

-ESP believes that an equivalent level of safety can be achieved by maintaining 10 minutes of reserve fuel, which, allowing 40 minutes of flight time, would be more than adequate to return the UAS to its planned landing zone from anywhere in its operating area.
+Exclusive Aerial, LLC believes that an equivalent level of safety can be achieved by maintaining 25% battery reserve, which would be more than adequate to return the UAS to its planned landing zone from anywhere in its operating area.

-14 C.F.R. § 91.203 (a) & (b): Carrying Civil Aircraft Certification and Registration

-This regulation provides as follows:
+14 C.F.R. § 91.203 (a) & (b): Carrying Civil Aircraft Certification and Registration This regulation provides as follows:

-(a)...no person may operate a civil aircraft unless it has...an appropriate and current airworthiness certificate

-(b) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cabin or cockpit entrance so that it is legible to passengers or crew.
+- (a)...no person may operate a civil aircraft unless it has...an appropriate and current airworthiness certificate. - (b) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cabin or cockpit entrance so that it is legible to passengers or crew.

-The Inspire fully loaded weighs no more than 7 lbs.
+The Inspire1 fully loaded weighs no more than 7 lbs.
 As such, there is no ability or place to carry certification and registration documents or to display them on the UAS.
 In addition, there is no pilot on board the aircraft.